Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

+Usually the objective of adversarial attacks can be defined as described in Equation \eqref{eq:adv_ex_min_norm}: from an original instance $x$, find the nearest altered instance $x'$, according to a chosen metric $\|\cdot\|_p$ (e.g., $L_0$, $L_1$ or $L_\infty$ norms), that changes the output of the model $f_{\theta}$.

+Alternatively, it can be defined as described in Equation \eqref{eq:adv_ex_bounded_norm}: from an original instance $x$, find an altered instance $x'$ that changes the most the output of the model $f_{\theta}$ according to a metric $\mathcal{L}$ (e.g., Kullback-Leibler divergence) while satisfying the perturbation budget $\|x-x'\|_p \le \epsilon$.

+In that context, when the model to attack is observable (white-box setting), gradient attacks are the greatest threat to neural networks.
+Such attacks exploit the knowledge of the model to discover the most impactful perturbations of the input given the attack objective.
+The most fundamental operation for these attacks is the computation of the gradient of a specified adversarial loss with respect to the input fed to the model.
+The simplest gradient attack method, called FGSM \mycite{goodfellow2014explaining}, relies on one single gradient step to craft a perturbation as follows:

+where $f$ is the neural network to be attacked, $f(x)$ is the model output, $y$ is the ground truth label or a target decision, and $\mathcal{L}$ is an adversarial loss (e.g., cross entropy).
+In more advanced techniques, the basic gradient information $\nabla_x\mathcal L$ can be processed (signed, projected, accumulated, line-searched, etc.) to produce an update tailored to the chosen threat model.
+These attacks have proven highly effective in practice across many pointwise decision-making tasks.
+For instance, the \citet{carlini2017towards} method can generate $L_2$-bounded perturbations that remain visually indistinguishable while bypassing many existing defense mechanisms.

-This vulnerability of DNNs to adversarial examples is also true for DRL agents and is critical in many applications like autonomous driving or medical diagnosis.
-Originally developed for image classification, adversarial attacks are equally effective against DRL agents, as demonstrated by the vulnerability of Deep Q-Networks (DQNs) to these attacks \mycite{behzadan_vulnerability_2017}, supported by subsequent studies \mycite{huang_adversarial_2017}.
-The RL framework, more flexible than supervised learning, exposes additional adversarial opportunities through various system components, challenging DRL's long-term security.
+Beyond pointwise classification, the vulnerability of neural networks to adversarial examples also extends to deep RL agents, posing critical risks in safety-sensitive applications such as autonomous driving and medical diagnosis.
+Initially developed for image classification, adversarial attacks have been shown to be equally effective against RL agents.
+For example, \citet{behzadan2017vulnerability} demonstrated that Deep Q-Networks (DQNs) are susceptible to such attacks, a finding later supported by \citet{huang2017adversarial}.
+The RL framework, being more flexible than supervised learning, exposes additional adversarial opportunities through its various components, further challenging the long-term security of RL systems.

 This survey examines adversarial attacks in RL and explores defense strategies to enhance agent robustness by simulating worst-case scenarios essential for Robust RL.